 “We’re getting back to a formula that has been successful in the past: you meet, you eat, you play games, then you talk a little bit about your faith,” adds Tim.
 “You have a presentation of some sort.
 The presentation is often me right now, but we’ve added a couple of youth to give witness talks and provide leadership that way; the youth should hear their peers speak to them.
 It’s a way for everyone to engage a little more.
 They’ll have small groups during the youth night as well, which usually involves an activity or discussion after the presentation, and we’ll close in prayer.
 The energy is just different from what it was in the last couple of years during COVID and after COVID, when things were a little unsettled; there’s a lot more fun.

 Jess Montrella, in her role focused on Middle School, is enthusiastic about what youth ministry provides.
-“We’re excited about trying to engage the TFS kids more and trying to communicate what we’re doing more effectively to those kids, but also kids in general who are thinking that it’s more along the lines of going to a classroom and learning a curriculum.”
+“We’re excited about trying to engage the youth of our Parish and their families.
+“This involves communicating what faith formation is at St. Francis.
+Many parents still understand youth ministry as a textbook/classroom model.
+Tim has established a ministry founded on Catholic values, delivered through the experience of engaging a faith community in which those values are alive and present every time we gather.
+It is our goal that each youth experiences Christ’s love and the desire to lift others every time they come to faith formation.
 She continues, saying, “What Tim has brought to this has really made it successful and different.
-I think there are still a lot of people my age, parents, who will think immediately like, ‘oh, I think I know what this is, we had CCD, but it’s really very different.”
-She says that is what she thought before she kind of got involved in it.
+I think there are still a lot of people my age, parents, who will think immediately, ‘oh, I think I know what this is, we had CCD, but it’s really very different.”

 Interested in knowing more?
 There is, of course, always room for K-12th-grade students, but there are also roles for adult leaders.
 “Everyone is called,” says Tim, “and faith formation is a lifelong process.
 Everyone is called to continue their own journey.
 We are just trying to provide a space for the youth to do that.”
 Cross Walk (k-5th), Cross Train (6th-8th), and Cross Road (9th-12th) are always looking to serve the youth of our parish and community.
 Tim (tim.hetzel@stfrancisraleigh.org) and Jess (jessica.montrella@stfrancisraleigh.org) are available for questions, and registration can also be done on the parish website under ministries.